-Don’t insult our intelligence – Local governance expert slams Samira Bawumia
+Don’t insult our intelligence – Local Governance expert slams Samira Bawumia

-Local governance expert, Ing Amon Kotei has chastised the wife of the Vice President of Ghana, Samira Bawumia for claiming Ghana has seen widespread development under the Akufo-Addo administration.
+Local Governance Expert, Ing Amon Kotei has chastised wife of the Vice President of Ghana, Samira Bawumia for claiming Ghana has seen widespread development under the Akufo-Addo administration.

 According to him, Samira Bawumia has no basis to make that statement and described it as entirely false.